 Increasing the PHP memory limit

-The default memory limit is 256M and this is usually more than sufficient for most needs.
+The default memory limit is 256M, which is usually more than sufficient for most needs.
 If you need to raise this limit, you must create a phprc file.
 View the following articles for instructions on how to create a phprc file:

 If the file already exists, view the following articles for instructions on how to update it (depending on if you're using an FTP client or SSH):